12 Illustration Styles Every Illustrator Should Know

 Fashion

 Fashion designers use sketching as a tool for communicating their ideas.
-Fashion illustrations emerged from the need for quick sketches and to highlight how clothes will look on models.
+This style of illustration emerged from the need for quick sketches and to highlight how clothes will look on models.

 Fashion design illustration is bursting with attitude, culture, and couture.
 While it's still mainly used by fashion designers, this type of illustration has inspired many artists who are not fashion designers but simply want to bring the aesthetic into their designs.

-Browsing through designs from big fashion names such as Christian Dior and Louis Vuitton can be worthwhile for illustration inspiration.
+Each fashion designer develops their own unique style, as these designs are such an essential part of their overall work as an artist.
+Browsing through designs from big fashion names such as Christian Dior and Louis Vuitton can be a worthwhile task for illustration inspiration.

 Image Source: Frock Flicks